 Although major music labels and other corporate actors are present at MIDEM, it has become the place for producers and mid-sized labels do business.
 Many of the conferences, workshops and keynotes revolve around helping the indies negotiate a very difficult international market that nonetheless still has potential.

-MIDEM is attended by between 5-6,000 delegates from several thousand companies and hundreds of journalists, from around 75 countries.
+Before it folded and was later ressurected by the city of Cannes, MIDEM was attended by between 5-6,000 delegates from several thousand companies and hundreds of journalists, from around 75 countries.
 Although attendees come from all over the world, those from Western Europe (67%) and North America (22%) clearly dominate.

 Who should attend MIDEM?

+Note: This is based on the previous editions of Midem.
 The core attraction of MIDEM is that it brings together just about every sector of the music and content businesses.
 Most are obviously from recorded music, represented by labels and distributors.
 But it also features a music publishers’ summit and conferences covering live music, music and brands, management, publishing, A&R and a very strong section covering the digital sphere.
 In addition to launching many musical careers, MIDEM has launched many innovative service companies and entrepreneurs such as SoundCloud and Spotify.
 The big deals are often born here (although not necessarily signed on the spot).
-The MIDEM database offers match-making opportunities throughout the year.

 So just about every sector involved in music will find ideas and partners.
 However, it remains an investment in terms of time and money (remember to follow Cannes or Bust’s advice).